LorenzoSdV/CourseSchedulingTool/finalproject/INSTALL.md

 load <filepath>.json
 ```

-**NOTE:** We have included an _example.json_ file containg a schedule
+**NOTE:** We have included an _example.json_ file containing a schedule
-already popualted with some courses and semesters.
+already populated with some courses and semesters.
 Feel free to try loading and
 working with it!

 Once schedule is loaded, you'll be taken to the primary user prompt, where the
 schedule name appears in green at the input line.
-New commands availble are:
+New commands available are:

 Saving a schedule:
 _This command saves schedule as test.json in current working directory._